Skip to main content

 • Ensures resolution of student academic concerns.

-• Develops effective external partnerships that advance the mission of the college.
+• Develops effective external partnerships that advance the mission of the college/school.

-• Works with the University Foundation in establishing fundraising goals and ensuring goals are accomplished.
+• Works with the Boise State University Foundation to establish fundraising goals and ensure that such goals are accomplished.

-• Serves as an effective liaison with the local, regional, national, and international community and creates a positive image of the college in the local regional, national, and international community.
+• Serves as an effective liaison with the local, regional, national, and international community and creates a positive image of the college/school in the local, regional, national, and international community.

 3.3 Focus Areas